Clark Summer Research Program Frequently Asked Questions

 For a student living on campus, you will be sent a full list of items to bring.
 For example, you need items such as XL twin sheets and blanket, pillows, towels, toiletries, hangers, in-season clothing (daily highs may regularly exceed 100F), and one Business Outfit for the Poster Symposium.

-I received an email for Slack, do I have to join?
+I received an email for TEAMS, do I have to join?

-Yes, this is our means of mass communication for the group with the Clark staff and PAs.
+Yes, this is our means of mass communication for you and all others in the Clark Program with the Clark PAs and Staff.

-What is the poster session?
+What is SPUR?
 Is it mandatory?
+Why is it mandatory?

 Finances and Scholarship